tommyettinger/textratypist/README.md

 The license files for each font are included in the same folder, in `knownFonts` here.
 All fonts provided here were checked to ensure their licenses permit commercial use without fees, and all do.
 Most require attribution; check the licenses for details.

+KnownFonts includes several other ways to configure existing Font instances by adding a TextureAtlas to the glyphs they know.
+This includes a few existing TextureAtlases of icons and... emoji!

 ## Did somebody say emoji?